-In February 1986, the man who had changed the face of hockey died from stomach cancer in a hospital in Zurich, Switzerland.
+In February 1986, the man who had changed the face of hockey died from stomach cancer in a hospital in Switzerland.

 Jacques Plante was 57.
 The hockey icon is buried in the small Swiss town of Sierre, near the German and French borders.

 MORE MEETINGS WITH MR. GOALIE

 Over the years, Glenn and I continued to get together and over a cold beer or two or three … we talked about not just his time in the N.H.L. but about his old teammates and opponents, now dear friends.

 We also discussed stuff that two guys sitting around a campfire, say, would go on about: our families, stupid taxes, corrupt governments, commodity prices, murder cases, some good jokes, some bad jokes, the wild animals that show up at his window, you name it.

 The more we met, the less we talked about his time in the National Hockey League.
 Sometimes I caught myself leaving and thinking, “We didn’t talk much hockey today.”

 Believe it or not, Glenn has a strong interest in true crime, especially murders.
 If I’ve handled certain homicide files, he’ll want to know the backstory … how police collected evidence, how things went terribly wrong, etc.